 What is Title IX?

-Title IX of the Education Amendments of 1972 protects all people form sexual discrimination in education programs or any activities that receive Federal financial assistance.
+Title IX of the Education Amendments of 1972 protects all people from sexual discrimination in education programs or any activities that receive Federal financial assistance.
 Elms College holds up the ideals behind Title IX in order to foster a safe environment for our students.
 Title IX states the following:

 NO PERSON IN THE UNITED STATES SHALL, ON THE BASIS OF SEX, BE EXCLUDED FROM PARTICIPATION IN, BE DENIED THE BENEFITS OF, OR BE SUBJECTED TO DISCRIMINATION UNDER ANY EDUCATION PROGRAM OR ACTIVITY RECEIVING FEDERAL FINANCIAL ASSISTANCE.